ScaleOfVarun/area-scaling-dynamical-dofs/README.md

 `data/`
 Directory for input data and cached outputs used by the notebook.

+Note: the data file `phi4_snapshots.npz`, which contains the data used to plot the relative projection error plot (Figure 1(b) of the paper), is not included in this folder due to its large size.

 `figures/`
 Output directory containing the generated figures (PDF format), matching those shown in the manuscript.